-Super Arterial Streets are designed to accommodate four- to six-lane divided (median island separation) roadways with a primary purpose of moving multiple modes of travel traffic to and from major traffic generators and among sub-regions.
+Super Arterial Streets: Four- to six-lane divided (median island separation) roadways with a primary purpose of moving multiple modes of travel traffic to and from major traffic generators and among subregions.
 A select number of motor vehicle access points to adjacent properties or local streets between the major street intersections may be approved by the City.
-Access points will be limited to right-turn entrance and exit vehicular movements, as well as select left-turn partial openings in medians from the Super Arterials to surrounding properties or neighborhoods, limited to one location per half-mile.
+Access points will be limited to right-turn entrance and exit vehicular movements, as well as select left-turn partial openings in medians from the Superarterials to surrounding properties or neighborhoods, limited to one location per half-mile.
 No left turns are allowed out of local streets or properties.